10 Views on Top Things to

 Come to watch a show here at the famous dance hall with a true nightclub atmosphere.
 It is the place where famous people such as are Édith Piaf, Josephine Baker and Frank Sinatra have performed!

 For further details about the history of Moulin Rouge, you may want to read the engaging article A History of the Moulin Rouge by An Historian About Town.

 Are you going to Berlin?
-Check out here which museums and sights you can cover in 3 days in the German capital: Things to Do in Berlin City – What Attractions to Visit in 3 Days?
+Check out here which museums and sights you can cover in 3 days in the German capital: Berlin in 3 Days – Which Attractions to Visit?